amora479/website/content/course/bju/content/cps230/lessons/lec17.md

 ## Symbol Location

 Symobols for our purposes represent anything included from another obj file (using the `extern` command) or anything made available to another obj file (using the `global` command).
 So if look at ape.asm, there are 4 symbols: \_rasp, golf_cart, \_saw, and \_tape_measure.
 We also need (for later purposes) to calculate the offsets of these symbols as well as record the section they occurred in, the offset being the byte position that a symbol occurs in the binary representation.
-Note 1: for our purposes, we are going to enact an extremely simple counting scheme for .text section.  `int3` represents 1 byte, instructions without addresses represent 2 bytes and instructions with addresses represent 5.
-Note 2: extern symbols always have an offset of 0 with a section of extern.
+Note: extern symbols always have an offset of 0 with a section of extern.

 Using the previously mentioned counting scheme, we get the following values for each file.